YazidHamdi/yazidhamdi.github.io/_posts/2026-04-12-agents-beyond-the-hype.md

 # The false promise

-In a nutshell, **1)easy**, and **2)unbiquitous** automation is what's being promised here.
+In a nutshell, **1)easy**, and **2)ubiquitous** automation is what's being promised here.
 Sure it can summarize your calendar, but it can do much more if you want it to.
 Literally everything possible for you to do with a computer today.
 No really, that's really what these things ~~could~~ **can** do.

 ## Easy automation

->"As an agentic AI user, I would like my agent to do my chores, and make me a billion dollar SAAS, so that I can go for a walk and be happy".
+>"As an agentic AI user, I would like my agent to do my chores, and make me a billion dollar SaaS, so that I can go for a walk and be happy".
 >
 >Implement this one, *\<insert agent name here>*.